 Shared Service Platforms represent applications that primarily provide services to other applications.
 These are typically services that support multiple Business Applications across multiple business departments.
 Therefore, the availability of these applications have broad business impacts.

-- SOA & Web Services Platforms are typical Service Oriented Architecture solutions, API governance, memory grid and cache solutions, and Business Process Management (BPM) solutions.
+- SOA & Web Services Platforms are typical Service Oriented Architecture solutions, API governance, memory grid and cache solutions, Business Process Management (BPM) solutions and Enterprise Message Queues.